jnsmelinda/Code-Refactor/README.md

 * class header chaged to header tag in html and css
 * footer class to header in html and css
 * class hero naming to background-image
-* removing online-reputation-management and social-media-marketing id-s
+* fixing online-reputation-management and social-media-marketing and search engine optimazation id-s
 * benefits section compacted and benefit-brand, benefit-lead and benefit-cost classes removed
 * header lass changed to header tag and logo and menu classes created
 * content h2 to h1